4C-multiphysics/4C/doc/readthedocs/linear_solvers.rst

 Solvers for single-field problems
 ---------------------------------

-When dealing with a single physical field, e.g. solid mechanics, incompressibel fluid flow, or heat conduction, the arising linear system matrix can be tackled by a single linear solver.
+When dealing with a single physical field, e.g. solid mechanics, incompressible fluid flow, or heat conduction, the arising linear system matrix can be tackled by a single linear solver.
 In this case, it is sufficient to define a single ``SOLVER`` section in the input file.